Glitterz001/alx-pre_course/README.md

-my first readme as a dev
+my first readme as a se